iam-333/docs/docs/learn/decision-making.md

 ## Why is the Quorum important?

-The quorum ensures that decisions are not made by a small subset of the community.
+The Quorum ensures that decisions are not made by a small subset of the community.
 By requiring a minimum level of participation, the quorum ensures that a wide cross-section of the community is represented in each decision.

 The quorum-based decision-making process in Qubic promotes fairness, transparency, and inclusivity.
 It gives every computor a say in the project's future and helps to build a more robust and resilient Qubic ecosystem.